Smudge04/NathanSmith.github.io/README.md

-This is where I will be hosting my portfolio page, where I will show off my new and old projects.
+<h1>My Portfolio</h1>

+This is the page that will host my portfolio, showcasing all the projects I am working on!

 https://smudge04.github.io/NathanSmith.github.io/index.html